yulonglim/tp/docs/UserGuide.md

 If you are a primary or secondary school teacher who is using TeachBook, or just someone who wants to find out more about what TeachBook can do, you are at the right place.

-In this user guide, you will find step-by-step instructions on how you can install TeachBook and guide on how to use all of its features.
+In this user guide, you will find step-by-step instructions on how you can install TeachBook and a guide on how to use all of its features.

 ## What is TeachBook?